ilchen/options-pricing/README.md

 ## How to get started
 The best way to learn how to use the classes from this repository is to run the example Jupyter notebooks.
-I created one each for pricing different kinds of options and put ample comments and explanations to them.
+I created one each for pricing different kinds of options and put ample comments and explanations in them.
 To use the notebooks, please proceed as follows:

 After you clone the repo and `cd` into its directory, please run one of the below commands depending on which notebook you are interested in: